ficusjs/ficusjs/site/src/state-machines/wrap-xstate-service.md

   }
 }

-// interpret the state machine to create a service const service = createXStateService('toggle.service', machine, getters)
+// wrap the XState service instance and extend it with getters const service = wrapXStateService(serviceInstance, getters)
 ```

 ## Persistence